Top of the page

 Call your doctor if:

-is appropriate if bedwetting is not affecting how your child is doing with schoolwork or getting along with his or her peers or family.
+Watchful waiting is okay if bedwetting is not affecting how your child is doing with schoolwork or getting along with peers or family.
 Most children develop complete bladder control even without treatment.
 Home treatment may be all that is needed to help the child learn bladder control.

-Watchful waiting may not be appropriate if bedwetting starts after a child has had bladder control for a period of time.
+Watchful waiting may not be a good choice if bedwetting starts after a child has had bladder control for a period of time.
 Look for possible stresses that might be causing the bedwetting.
 Bedwetting may stop when your child's stress is relieved or managed.
-If it does not, your child should see a doctor.
-For more information, see:
+If it doesn't, your child should see a doctor.

 Any child beyond age 6 or 7 who continues to wet the bed may need to be evaluated by a doctor.
 The evaluation should include a urinalysis.